 A Framework for Cultivating a Culture of Cybersecurity

-By Steve I Cooper, CIO, U.S. Department of Commerce and Michael Maraya, Manager-Cybersecurity Operation
+By Steven I Cooper, CIO, U.S. Department of Commerce and Michael Maraya, Manager-Cybersecurity Operation

 In 1943, American psychologist Abraham Maslow formulated a theory of human motivation, the eponymously named Hierarchy of Needs.
 In his theory, Dr. Maslow suggests that the basic needs of physiology, safety, love and belonging, and esteem must be met before people can reach their full potential.
 While Dr. Maslow may not have had cybersecurity in mind in 1943 when he listed safety as a need, it could be argued that the human need for safety in the 21st century covers not just our physical person but our digital identities as well.